wp-plugins/coming-soon-page/readme.txt

 *   Instagram - Type here your Instagram page url.
 *   Instagram button background image - Upload your button for Instagram or just use our default Instagram button.

-The second option page is “Design Options” .
+The second option page is "Design Options" .
 On this page you can change your Coming Soon page design.

 ### Coming Soon page design options